 “’My!
 What Big Teeth You Have!’: On the Art of Being Seen and Not Eaten.”
 Canadian Theatre Review.
 (182): Spring 2020.
 16-21.

 “Research and (Re)Conciliation: Imagining Eighth Fire Scholarship in Action.”
 Canadian Review of Comparative Literature/ Revue Canadienne de Litérature Comparée (Special Issue: Truth and Reconciliation Practices in a Comparative Perspective).
 550-568.

 “Calling Out at the ‘Edge of the Woods’: The Protocol as Perlocutionary Event.”
 Alt.
 Theatre: Cultural Diversity and the Stage.
 (15.1) 11-17.

 “Master Class: Retreating to / Re-treating from ‘Irreconcilable Space’: Canadian Theatre Workers and the Project of Conciliation.”
 The Directors Lab: Techniques, Methods, and Conversations about All Things Theatre.
 Ed.
 Evan Tsitsias.
 Toronto: Playwrights Canada Press, 2019.
 185-201.

 “’It’s About Becoming’: Indigenating Research Practice at the CDTPS.”
 Theatre Researching Canada – Forum.
 (39.2): Fall 2018.
 242-251.

-4. 2020-2021, Jill continues her duties as convenor of Native Performance Culture and The Rhythm of Re Conciliation: Re-membering Ourselves in Deep Time—an academic working group, which has received much support from the Jackman Humanities Institute for the past five years.
+- 2021-2022, Jill continues her duties as convenor of Native Performance Culture and The Rhythm of Re Conciliation: Re-membering Ourselves in Deep Time—an academic working group, which has received much support from the Jackman Humanities Institute for the past five years.